Food Allergies-New Understanding

 Understanding Food Allergies

-First there is a true food allergy which is a hypersensitivity to a protein in some type of food.
-It is the over reaction of the body’s immune system to a food or food ingredient that it recognizes as foreign.
+- The true food allergy is a hypersensitivity to a protein a particular type of food.
+It is the overreaction of the body’s immune system to a food or food ingredient that the body recognizes as foreign.
 Typical symptoms of food allergies are listed in the chart below.
-One out of three people lose the allergy if a food is not eaten for 1-3 years.
+One out of three people loses the allergy if a food is not eaten for 1-3 years.

-Secondly, there is a food intolerance which is an adverse reaction to a food or food ingredient, or additive that does not involve the immune system.
+- There is a food intolerance that causes an adverse reaction to a food, food ingredient, or additive that does not involve the immune system.
 It is typically the digestive system that is affected.
-This is a reaction to small molecules when digested affect some people adversely.
+This is a reaction to small molecules when digested that affect some people adversely.
 Examples would be lactose or gluten intolerance, so the result would be nausea, vomiting, and diarrhea.
 Gluten intolerance is actually an autoimmune disease.

-Thirdly, there is a food sensitivity which includes both the food allergy and intolerance causes the more serious reactions.
+- There is a food sensitivity, which includes both the food allergy and intolerance that causes more serious reactions.

 Most Food Allergies Start in 1st Year of Life

 Most food allergies develop in the first year of life affecting up to 8% of children according to the World Allergen Organization.
-Most children outgrow the allergies and only 2% of adults have food allergies.
-Food allergies are more common with children who have other allergic diseases, such as eczema.
+Most children outgrow allergies, and only 2% of adults have food allergies.
+Food allergies are more common in children who have other allergic diseases, such as eczema.

-Food allergies can be experienced in many different body paths from a mild irritation to life-threatening anaphylactic responses.
-A true food allergy means being hypersensitive to a particular food and are caused by an inappropriate response from the immune system.
-They are typically due to some type of protein.
-In a normal situation the immune system reacts to foreign organisms, such as bacteria or viruses that are harmful by a rather complex system.
+Food allergies can be experienced in many different body paths from mild irritation to life-threatening anaphylactic responses.
+A true food allergy means being hypersensitive to a particular food and causes an inappropriate response from the immune system.
+These allergies are typically due to some type of protein.
+In a normal situation, the immune system reacts to foreign organisms, such as bacteria or viruses that are harmful by a rather complex system.

 Kids Living With Food Allergies

 - Respiratory tract; runny nose, sneezing, itchy, watery and reddened eyes, earache with fluid drainage, throat tightening (due to swelling), asthma, chest congestion, lung spasms and coughing.
-Throat tightening and difficulty breathing is leading to anaphylaxis; see picture above.
+Throat tightening and difficulty breathing lead to anaphylaxis; see picture above.

 - Nervous system; migraines or other headaches, dizziness, spots before the eyes, listlessness, hyperactivity, fatigue, lack of concentration, irritability, depression